NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/projects/breakout_val_intro/README.md

 <!-- 1.
 Describe the steps of your planned approach to reach the objectives.-->
 <!-- 1. ... -->
 <!-- 1. ... -->

+### Introducing "ontologies" while retaining compatibility

+(Ben) Ontologies could not be introduced for a field without breaking compatibility (i.e. forcing more than free form string) by adding a supplementary "Ontologies" table with fields
+- object ID
+- field
+- ontology
+- term/ID

 ## Current state
 <!--Populate this section as you are making progress before/during/after the hackathon-->